21 Awesome Things To Do in East Texas You’ll Love

 One of the most popular trails where you can enjoy sightseeing while walking past the blooming azaleas is the Tyler Azalea Trail.
 It is held from mid-March to April and comprises two separate routes: the Lindsey Trail and the Dobbs Trail.

 Another must-visit location is the Ruby M. Mize Azalea Garden.
 It is located at Stephen F. Austin State University in Nacogdoches.
-Here you’ll find more than 7,000 gorgeous azaleas and around 40 kilometres (25 miles) of azalea trails throughout the historic and residential districts in the city.
+Here you’ll find more than 7,000 gorgeous azaleas on the university grounds.
+Nacogdoches also offers around 40 kilometres (25 miles) of azalea trails winding through historic and residential districts across the city — a separate, citywide experience from the garden itself.

 You might enjoy reading my article on the Cowboy Capital of the world, Bandera Texas.